 Parallel Parking Practice

 Parallel parking is included in all of our driving courses.
-We also offer individual parallel parking lessons in preparation for the DMV road test.

 We offer a one hour parking class where we pick you up from home.
-And you can drive to the DMV and practice at the barrels in preparation for your road test.

 Parallel parking seems to be one of the more difficult skills for new drivers.

 But only if they do not have a sequence of steps to follow.

 Although not often used on Las Vegas streets parallel parking enables the driver to park a vehicle in a smaller space than would be true of forward parking.
 Driving forward into a parking space on the side of a road is typically not possible unless two successive parking spaces are empty.